Wednesday, March 18, 2026

 He might want to consider cutting it this year.

-I'd hate to have it fall on either ours or the neighbor’s house.
+I'd hate to have it fall on either our house or the neighbor’s house.

 We were sitting here watching TV when we heard this weird noise coming from the laundry room.